raoconnor/raoconnor.github.io/_posts/2025-11-28-If-not-VMware-Window-DB-License-Costs.md

 There is price parity for **cloud-native Azure Database Service**
+Note: Azure SQL Database Service is typically suitable for new cloud-native apps and Managed Instance for migration from on-prem SQL Server with minimal changes.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/sql2.png)

 For **AWS**, the choice between **Standard** and **Enterprise** editions is a huge red flag - this could become a serious issue if DBAs and application architects select Enterprise simply because it was previously paid for on physical hosts.
 Having to aquire a new SQL enterprise licence is a 500% percent increase on a BYOL reserved instance.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/sql3.png)

+RDS is the full PaaS service, the higher price tag is in consideration of the lower operational effort to maintain.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/sql4.png)